OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

-This document details a CSS-only solution for creating an expanding card effect.
-No JavaScript is required!
-The effect involves a card that, when hovered, expands to reveal more content.
-This uses only CSS3 transitions and transforms for a smooth and performant animation.
+This document details a CSS-only solution to create an expanding card effect.
+The card expands vertically to reveal additional content when hovered over, providing a clean and engaging user experience without relying on JavaScript.
+This example uses only CSS3 properties.

 **Description of the Styling:**

-The card is constructed using a simple `div` with inner divs for the front and back content.
-The primary styling leverages CSS transitions for a smooth expansion and `transform: scale()` for the actual scaling effect.
-The hover state changes the `transform` property, causing the expansion, and uses a slight opacity change for emphasis.
+This effect leverages CSS transitions and the `max-height` property.
+The card initially has a small `max-height`, limiting its visible content.
+On hover, the `max-height` is changed to a larger value (or `auto` to allow the content to naturally expand), revealing the hidden content.
+Smooth transitions ensure a polished animation.

 **Full Code:**